sswietoniowski/learning-mssql/pluralsight/05_analyzing_sql_server_query_plans/README.md

 ## 1. Capture Query Plans Using Extended Events and Traces

+To diagnose performance issues, you need to capture query plans.
+In this module, you will learn how to capture query plans using Extended Events and Traces.

+### What is a Query Plan?

+### Query Execution Plan Stages

+### Why Analyze Query Plans?

+### How to Analyze Query Plans?

+### What is SQL Profiler?

+### What are Extended Events?

 ## 2. Identify Poorly Performing Query Plan Operators

 ## 3. Create Efficient Query Plans Using Query Store